Table of Contents

 One of the most important decisions you’ll make as a blogger is choosing a blogging platform.
 The right blogging platform for your needs can help you save time, energy, and effort to focus on what’s important – putting your best foot forward.

-The following are some of the criteria we recommend thinking about when choosing your photography blog platform:
+The following are some of the criteria we recommend thinking about when choosing your photography blog platforms:

 - Features – Is there room to grow?
 Can the platform evolve with your changing needs?
 Does it allow plugins or themes that will help expand its capabilities?
 Will it provide everything you need now and in the future?